augwich/railmap/README.md

 ## Version

 This readme was updated for verion 0.11.
-Version 1 will be released when a substatial portion of the dataset and map has been completed.
+Version 1 will be released when a substantial enough portion of the dataset and map has been completed.

 ## Authors